 What kind of picture do your clues paint?

 For example, every small business owner claims to offer a professional service.
-However, as you know, many operate from a cheap looking website with a DIY logo and amateur copywriting.
+However, as you know, many operate from a cheap looking, outdated website.
 This instantly turns prospective clients a way.

 Yes.
 It’s extremely important.
 And here’s why.